faridcher/ml-course/README.md

 Before starting to code, install the following packages:
 `install.packages(c('rgl','lbfgsb3','SnowballC','raster','jsonlite', 'httr'))`

-Note that you don't have to do anything mentioned above, just be informed.
+Note that you don't have to do anything with what is mentioned above, just be informed.

 ## Submission
 After completing each assignment, `source` the `submit.r` and type `submit()` in the R console.